 If you haven’t yet been called on to give a presentation at work then don’t worry your time will come.
-When it does happen then be sure to call on these 12 powers.
+When it does happen then be sure to call on these 12 powers; your success in presenting depends on it.
 They will help you to connect with your audience in a way that you will both be extremely thankful for.

 I really hope you enjoyed this post.
 If you did, please feel free to share it through your preferred social media channels below and subscribe to our mailing list so you won’t miss any future posts.